-Performance on Berghaus opus 224 (electric stop action), at La Casa de Cristo Lutheran Church, Scottsdale, AZ
+Performance by Valerie Harris, on Berghaus opus 224 (electric stop action), at La Casa de Cristo Lutheran Church, Scottsdale, AZ

-Performance on Paul Fritts opus 12 (mechanical stop action), at ASU Organ Hall, Tempe, AZ
+Performance by Valerie Harris, on Paul Fritts opus 12 (mechanical stop action), at ASU Organ Hall, Tempe, AZ

 Suite for Organ is a musical commentary of the year 2020.
 It expresses loss, separation, remembrance, frustration, hope, and irony, all embedded in the baroque/classical forms of toccata, waltz, elegy, and galop.
 The theme of the second movement of Dvořák Ninth Symphony surfaces among the busy, exuberant running notes of the toccata, intertwined with another theme that is somewhat similar - American composer John P. Ordway’s Dreaming of Home and Mother.
 A popular song during the American Civil War era, it holds extra-musical meanings for people from Japan and China: Dreaming of Home and Mother later became Ryoshuu (literally "loneliness on a journey" in Japanese), and Song Bie (literally "farewell" in Chinese).
 To this day, they remain very well-known songs.
 The structure of the toccata is inspired by Zhu Ziqing’s essay Moonlight Over the Lotus Pond:

 “Loudest are the cicadas in trees and the frogs in the water.
 The jollification belongs to them - there is nothing for me.”